CESNET/perun-ansible/README.md

 directory in real-time.

 A separate process called **Perun Engine** controls slave machines.
-It communicates using JMS with **Perun Dispatcher**, which is located inside of the Perun RPC.
+It communicates using JMS with **Perun Dispatcher**, which is located inside the Perun RPC.
 Dispatcher observes changes in database and instructs Engine to update some services on some slave machines.
 For each service on a machine, Engine runs a GEN script, which uses HTTP to obtain data from RPC and generates files to be transferred to the slave machine.